rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 (*) Feature (+) Improvement	(x) Bugfix (-) Information (!)
 Compatibility

+4.2.1 (+) In response to feedback about the effect not being strong enough I have increased the maximum Fake GI strength and contrast.

 4.2 (+) Improved quality of fake global illumination, and clearer settings for it.
 Tweaked defaults.

 4.1.1 (x) Fixed typo that caused failure on older versions of ReShade (though current version 4.9.1 was okay)